thedrab/style-guide/README.md

 The Drab's lines should be fully emboldened.
 All other lines only the attribution and colon should be in bold.

-A new line should be used for each new line.
+A two new lines should be used for each new line.

 ```
 **The Drab: So tell me what happened.**